Oakland Zoo: The Wayne and Gladys Valley Children's Zoo

 In the summer of 2005 the 3 acre Valley Children's Zoo opened with spacious new animal exhibits along with plenty of interactive play-structures for children.
-The lemurs, tortoises, the interactive Goat and Sheep Contact Yard along with the river otters can be found in the Children's Zoo.
-Alligators, bats, pigs, and rabbits along with the Bug Room, and the Reptile and Amphibian Discovery Room are also in the Children's Zoo.
-One feature popular with younger children is brass insects embedded in the concrete walkways, which were installed as a form of public art.
+The lemurs, tortoises, and the interactive Goat and Sheep Contact Yard along with the river otters, American alligators, bats, pigs, rabbits, the Bug Room, and the Reptile and Amphibian Discovery Room are all found in the Children's Zoo.
+One feature popular with younger children are the brass insects embedded in the concrete walkways, which were installed as a form of public art.
+The Clorox Wildlife Theater, which is home to many animal shows presenting all kinds of creatures, native and non-native, is also found in the Children's Zoo.

-Exhibitions

-The zoo is home to more than 850 native and exotic animals and is a member of the AZA.
-The following animals are on exhibit to the public: